top of page

 If anything, it might be the opposite.

-If You’re Visiting exhibition Chez Matisse in Barcelona
+If You’re Visiting the Chez Matisse Exhibition in Barcelona

 And maybe that’s exactly what makes it stay with you.